 3.1 Cultural evolution

 Now we need a model of cultural evolution.
 We start with a small population of Nagents ‘adult’ agents.
 Each agent is initialised with a random selection of turn types in their memory.
-This means that populations are initialised with no bias in their word order preferences.
+This means that populations are initialised with no bias in their word order preferences (see the SI for different starting conditions).
 Each agent is randomly paired with another agent and they have a conversation with Nturn turns.
 This repeats until they have had Nconversation conversations.
 This results in a series of turns and conversations, and we can measure the frequency of each turn structure.

 At the same time, there is a second population of ‘child’ agents listening to the conversations of the adult population and ‘learning’ from them by adding their turn structures to their exemplar memory.
 That is, generation 2 are like children acquiring language.
 When the adult generation are done with their conversations, they are removed from the population and the child generation ‘grows up’ and become adults.
-This new generation starts having conversations in the same way as the first generation, while a new child generation (generation 3) listen and learn.
+This new generation starts having conversations in the same way as the first generation, while a new child generation (generation 3) listen and learn (so called “iterated learning”, see Kirby, Griffiths & Smith, 2014).

 This repeats for Ngenerations generations.
 For each generation, we can track how the proportions of each type of sentence change.